 No. 302.
-That we request the Bishop to organize a quorum of teachers and a quorum of deacons, also cation be called to this omission.
+That we request the Bishop to organize a Quorum of Teachers and a Quorum of Deacons, also another Quorum of Priests.

 No. 303.
 Whereas, This body requested that the concordance be bound with future editions of the Doctrine and Covenants, and as this has not been observed, therefore be it